manoplas/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 ### List of Budget Implementations

-Nearly 30% of this budget is represented by variable expenses that are impacted by the high demand of profiles (i.e. the more opennings we have, the more budget we will spend in posting offers, expanding our team of recruiters or even paying more referral bonuses).
+Nearly 30% of this budget is allocated to variable expenses that are impacted by the demand of profiles (i.e. the more openings we have, the more budget we will spend in posting offers, expanding our team of recruiters or even paying more referral bonuses).

-#### DAI Contribution

-Represents de the contributions to the members of the Core Unit.

-#### Events

-Maker Talent is planning to acquire sponsor tickets for 3 major events and 3 minor events per year.

-#### Job offers

-This includes posting job-offers across important blockchain publications and sites.

-#### Providers

-This section includes occassional lawyer services (i.e. GDPR management), a co-working space and accountable services, among others.

-#### Software

-Includes an ATS subscription (applicant tracking system), a subscription fee to the Linkedin Search Engine, G-Suite, Notion wiki and hosting, among others.

-#### Others

-Includes a welcome pack for new joiners, gas fees and a contribution to the referral bonuses paid.

-### Budget Breakdown

 On quarterly basis, the budget is composed of:

 Budgeted Item | Amount Requested (DAI)
 ------------ | -------------
-Maker Contribution | 103,625.11
+DAI Contribution | 103,625.11
-Subtotal Events | 64,481.50
+Events | 64,481.50
-Job Offers and Posting Job ads | 5,365.00
+Job Offers | 5,365.00
 Recruitment Providers | 4,379.00
 Software Licenses | 9,820.56
 Others (i.e. gas fees) | 19,592.40